Regularly Scheduled Events

 Be well-groomed and have an outfit ready

-We recommend Business professional attire (conservative) at this event.
+Business professional (conservative) attire is rescommended for most career events.
 The goal is to draw attention to your knowledge, skills and abilities.
-Don’t distract by appearing unprepared.
+Looking the part will prevent potential distractions.

 Research the companies that will be at the fair